helgeerbe/picframe/README.md

 To find out what's new or improved have a look at the [changelog](https://github.com/helgeerbe/picframe/wiki/Changelog).

 ## Acknowledgement

+[glenvorel](https://github.com/glenvorel) Thanks for the new keyboard, mouse and touch screen support.

 Many Thanks to Wolfgang [www.thedigitalpictureframe.com](https://www.thedigitalpictureframe.com/) for your inspiring work.